SoftSec-KAIST/Fuzzle-artifact/README.md

 ## Setup

 From the `exp` directory, run `eval_setup.sh` script to build docker images and set up python environments.
+The script may take up to a few hours to complete.

-Note that you need python 3.7+ to generate benchmark programs using Fuzzle.
+Note that you need python 3.7+ and z3 solver to generate benchmark programs using Fuzzle.

 ## Replicating experiments in the paper